 Rule 7.
 Record Examination Objections.
-Representatives of the objector or candidate may object to the findings of the election authority's representative, which objection shall be noted by the election authority's representative.
+Representatives of the objector or candidate may object to the findings of the records examiner, which objection shall be noted by the records examiner.
 In no case shall a review of the result of the examination of an individual record or the presentation of additional evidence as to that record be permitted when no objection to the finding was made and recorded at the time of the comparison.
-It is the responsibility of the candidate or objector or their representatives to insure that any objection is recorded and preserved.